vinta/awesome-python/README.md

 * [Deform](http://deform.readthedocs.org/en/latest/) - Python HTML form generation library influenced by the formish form generation library.
 * [WTForms](http://wtforms.readthedocs.org/) - A flexible forms validation and rendering library.

+## Data Validation

+*Libraries for validating data.
+Used for forms in many cases.*

+* [voluptuous](https://github.com/alecthomas/voluptuous) - A Python data validation library.
+It is primarily intended for validating data coming into Python as JSON, YAML, etc.
+* [dictshield](https://github.com/exfm/dictshield) - A fast way to validate and trim the values in a dictionary.
+* [colander](http://docs.pylonsproject.org/projects/colander/en/latest/index.html) - A system for validating and deserializing data obtained via XML, JSON, an HTML form post or any other equally simple data serialization.

 ## Anti-spam

 *Libraries for fighting spam.*